 You may apply for another internship but it must be for a position in a different department.

-Yes, interns receive a stipend of $175 per month to help offset travel and meal expenses.
-Total stipend may not exceed $595.00.
+Yes, interns receive a stipend of $125 per week to help offset travel and meal expenses.
 Stipend is contingent upon completion of hours, documents, time-sheets, mid-year and final evaluations and review.

 No, ABT is not able to provide housing but may provide a list of housing options upon request and assist with any questions you may have.

-Some students may be eligible for assistance through a Project Plié Scholarship.
-Please check your eligibility in the Project Plié Scholarship application form.
+Some students may be eligible for assistance through an ABT RISE Scholarship.
+Please check your eligibility in the ABT RISE Scholarship application form.